 The rich red wine with a punch, Cabernets really bring the flavor.
 If you are looking for a sweet wine, steer clear of Cabernet, but if balance is your goal, grab a bottle.
 With its deep purple color, loads of tannins, and extremely mild fruity notes, Cabernet makes any meal a delight.
 Notes of dark fruits, oak, smoke, and cassis tend to abound in Cabernets making them an ideal pair for steak or even a spicy tuna roll.
 Beware though, pairing Cabernet Sauvignons with spicy foods tends to amp up the spice and can set your mouth on fire.

-Traveling to Charlottesville, VA?
+Traveling to Charlottesville, VA anytime soon??
 Did you know one of the most underrated wine regions in the United States is there?
 Be sure to read this post.